openwisp/openwisp-wifi-login-pages/docs/user/settings.rst

                      http logs.
 The default path is ``logs/debug.log``
 ==================== ====================================================

-Mocking captive portal login and logout
+Mocking Captive Portal Login and Logout
 ---------------------------------------

 During the development stage, the captive portal login and logout